-- (1) Motion.
+(1) Motion.
 The form of a motion is governed by Rule 27(d).

-- (2) Other Papers.
+(2) Other Papers.
 Any other paper, including a petition for panel rehearing and a petition for hearing or rehearing en banc, and any response to such a petition, must be reproduced in the manner prescribed by Rule 32(a), with the following exceptions:

-- (A) A cover is not necessary if the caption and signature page of the paper together contain the information required by Rule 32(a)(2).
+(A) A cover is not necessary if the caption and signature page of the paper together contain the information required by Rule 32(a)(2).
 If a cover is used, it must be white.

 (B) Rule 32(a)(7) does not apply.

-- (d) Signature.
+(d) Signature.
 Every brief, motion, or other paper filed with the court must be signed by the party filing the paper or, if the party is represented, by one of the party's attorneys.

-- (e) Local Variation.
+(e) Local Variation.
 Every court of appeals must accept documents that comply with the form requirements of this rule and the length limits set by these rules.
 By local rule or order in a particular case, a court of appeals may accept documents that do not meet all the form requirements of this rule or the length limits set by these rules.

-- (f) Items Excluded from Length.
+(f) Items Excluded from Length.
 In computing any length limit, headings, footnotes, and quotations count toward the limit but the following items do not:

-- the cover page;
+- cover page;

-- a corporate disclosure statement;
+- disclosure statement;

-- a table of contents:
+- table of contents;

-- a table of citations:
+- table of citations;

-- a statement regarding oral argument;
+- statement regarding oral argument;

-- an addendum containing statutes, rules, or regulations;
+- addendum containing statutes, rules, or regulations;

-- certificates of counsel;
+- certificate of counsel;

-- the signature block;
+- signature block;

-- the proof of service; and
+- proof of service; and

-- any item specifically excluded by these rules or by local rule.
+• any item specifically excluded by these rules or by local rule.